 12. Rather than allow discovery to take its normal course, the Plaintiffs in this case have attempted to control exactly what the Defendant is allowed to do and when he is allowed to do it.
-See ¶ 14 A - D of DE 296, Defendant's Emergency Motion To Strike Plaintiff's Motion For Protective Order (DE 292) And Emergency Motion To Allow The Attendance Of Jeffrey Epstein At The Deposition Of Plaintiffs And Response In Opposition To Plaintiffs', Jane Doe Nos.
-2-8, Motion For Protective Order As To Jeffrey Epstein's Attendance At The Deposition Of Plaintiffs - all of which Jane Doe adopts in her motion found at (DE 297).
+See ¶ 14 A - D of DE 296, Defendant's Emergency Motion To Strike Plaintiff's Motion For Protective Order (DE 292) And Emergency Motion To Allow The Attendance Of Jeffrey

+Epstein At The Deposition Of Plaintiffs And Response In Opposition To Plaintiffs', Jane Doe Nos.
+2-8, Motion For Protective Order As To Jeffrey Epstein's Attendance At The Deposition Of Plaintiffs.